hassio-addons/addon-nginx-proxy-manager/proxy-manager/DOCS.md

 By setting to `true` provides the option to delete and recreate the database.
 As the data is held within the MariaDB addon, it is not removed on an uninstall.

-**Note**: _Do not leave this set to `true` for more than one restart, either remove or set to false once the database has been reconfigured._
+**Note**: _Once the database is reset the configuration for the addon will be cleared automatically_

 ## Known issues and limitations